Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Examples

-The specific description is shown in Example \ref{ex:3}.
-In this case, if the elastic deformation energy is the same, we are going to take $\lambda$ as $1$.
-By structural analysis, the optimal solutions are $\bm{c}=(0,2)$ and $\bm{d}=(2,2)$.
+The specific description is given in Example \ref{ex:3}.
+In this example, when the input energies of the beam are the same, we can set $\lambda = 1$.
+Specifically, in order to to check the correctness of our numerical solution of the global structural analysis method, we set the measured sum of loads $(q_1(x)+q_2(x))=-\frac{EI}{5\cdot x^2}\cdot((1-\sin(x))+y_{1}(x))$.
+Thus, two exact solutions of this {\DAE} are

-For this {\DAE}s, we can see from its algebraic restriction that its initial value has two components, {\ie} one branch is on $y_{1}=y_{2}$, the other is on $y_{1}=-y_{2}$.
-By the Homotopy continuation method, witness points for every component of this non-linear {\DAE} can be found.
-Obviously, the Jacobian matrix is non-singular for an initial point on a branch of $y_{1}=y_{2}$.
-This case can be solved directly by ode$15$i, as is shown in Figure \ref{fig:beam}.
-On the contrary, any initial point on a branch of $y_{1}=-y_{2}$, the Jacobian matrix will degenerate to $0$.
-For this component, we have to modify structure before numerical solution, and then the numerical result is in Figure \ref{fig:beam1}.